NorfairKing/sydtest/README.md

     it "does not crash" $ (main :: IO ())
 ```

-### First-class support for property tests with quickcheck
+### First-class support for property tests with QuickCheck

-Any `Property` value is considered a test.
+Any `Test.QuickCheck.Property` value is considered a test.

 ``` haskell
 spec :: Spec